dessa-oss/Image-segmentation-tutorial/README.md

 By doing this, you have created a docker image named `image_seg:atlas` on your local computer that conatins the python environment required to run this job.

-## Configuration
+### Running with the Built Docker Image: Configuration

-The `configuration` file is used to specify settings for any foundations job.
+The configuration file is needs to be created to specify additional settings for any Foundations Atlas job.
 Below is an example of configuration file that you can use for this project.

-First, create a file named "job.config.yaml" inside `code` directory, and copy the text from below into the file.
+First, create a file named `job.config.yaml` inside `code` directory, and copy the text from below into the file.

 You can specify project name, docker images in this configuration.